ThanapornArtid/lab11/README.md

 ## AI Usage Declaration and Reflection

-Students must add an AI Declaration and Reflection of Today's Learning to the top of their code file.
+Students must add an AI Declaration and a Reflection of Today's Learning to their MYREADME.md file.

 A reflection is not a summary of what you did or what the AI generated.
 Instead, it is a personal explanation of your learning process.